Richard White (businessman): Early life and education

 He graduated Sydney Technical High School in 1972 and completed a master's degree in IT management in 2002.

 Career

 He worked as a musician in a band called Jade, and as a refrigeration mechanic, later starting a small business repairing guitars called Rock Repairs.

 He taught himself electronics and programming when he started building lighting systems for bands.

 WiseTech

 White co-founded WiseTech (then Eagle Developments International) with Maree Isaacs in 1994, having worked together previously.

 The company became established in the Australian logistics industry by 2000, and expanded into the US market in 2006 under the name CargoWise.
 They changed the name to WiseTech in 2011.
-It was listed on the ASX in 2016.
+It was listed on the Australian Securities Exchange in 2016.

 As of February 2025 he is executive chair of WiseTech.

-In late 2025 the AFP raided WiseTech headquarters for proof of insider trading by White and other employees, causing the stock price to drop by over 15%.
+In late 2025 the Australian Federal Police raided WiseTech headquarters for proof of insider trading by White and other employees, causing the stock price to drop by over 15%.